troglobit/resume/resume.md

 ----

-> UNIX developer with a burning passion for style and simplicity, down to the last bit
+> UNIX developer with a passion for style and simplicity, down to the last bit

 ----